BlockchainCommons/Gordian/Envelope/Use-Cases/Wellness.md

 There is a submarket for further de-identifying clinical data.
-Some of this must be done by hand, which overall results in higher costs and lower efficiences in trials.
+Some of this must be done by hand, which overall results in higher costs and lower efficiencies in trials.

-Gordian Envelopes allow Nadia's data to be further de-identified while still maintaining their provenance.
-This is done by maintaining the original data in deep data silos, but fully eliding used in the trial: only the master hash and the signature data are maintained, the first to allow for lookup of the original data if its existence ever needs to be proven, the second to maintain easy lookup of the data's validation, in case any validator is ever proven to be untrustworthy.
+Gordian Envelope allows Nadia's data to be further de-identified while still maintaining its provenance.
+This is done by maintaining the original data in deep data silos, but fully eliding data used in the
+trial: only the master hash and the signature data are maintained, the first to allow for lookup of the original data if its existence ever needs to be proven, the second to maintain easy lookup of the data's validation, in case any validator is ever proven to be untrustworthy.

 The clinical trial then wraps that provenance information and creates a new set of data with five-minute averages from the previous data, making it less identifiable.
-(Even more extreme data blurring techniques could be used, if required, provided that the same technique is used, which links the new data with the provenance for its origin.)
+(Even more extreme data blurring techniques could be used, if required, provided that the same methodology for linking the new data with the provenance for its origin is used.)

 ```
 {